What is HypnoBirthing?

 Who is HypnoBirthing suitable for?

-HypnoBirthing helps women who are scared of birth because they’ve never done it before, who are anxious because of a bad experience last time, or who just want a calmer, easier, more natural birth experience.
+HypnoBirthing helps women who are scared of birth because they’ve never done it before, as well as those who are anxious because of a negative experience previously or those who just want a calmer, easier, more natural birth experience.

 Will I be ‘out of it’ if I use HypnoBirthing?

 No, absolutely not.
-With HypnoBirthing (in fact, virtually all hypnosis), you are aware of what is going on around you but you can just ‘tune out’ the distractions.
+With HypnoBirthing, you are aware of what is going on around you but you can just ‘tune out’ the distractions.
 You are in control and can decide if you want to go deeper into relaxation or come out of it.

 I’m scared of hypnosis and hypnotherapy.
 Is HypnoBirthing safe?

-Hypnosis is absolutely safe and nothing to be scared of.
-Unfortunately, TV, film and stage portrayal of hypnosis has left a lot of people with a mistaken view of what hypnosis is, and what it can (and cannot) do.
+HypnoBirthing and hypnosis are absolutely safe and nothing to be scared of.
+Unfortunately, TV, film and stage portrayal of hypnosis have left a lot of people with a mistaken view of what hypnosis is and what it can (and cannot) do.
 Essentially, it is a deep state of relaxation.